 References

-5 Janssen Research & Development LLC.
-A multi-center, open-label, single-arm phase 2 study of the adjuvant treatment of apalutamide and androgen deprivation therapy (ADT) in treatment-naive participants who have undergone radical prostatectomy (RP) for non-metastatic prostate cancer and who are at high risk for metastases.
+4 Janssen Research & Development LLC.
+A study of apalutamide (adjuvant treatment) and androgen deprivation therapy (ADT) in participants who have undergone radical prostatectomy (RP) for non-metastatic prostate cancer and who are at high risk for metastases.
 In: ClinicalTrials.gov [Internet].
 Bethesda (MD): National Library of Medicine (US).
-2020- [cited 2024 May 21].
-Available from: https://clinicaltrials.gov/ct2/show/NCT04523207.
-NLM Identifier: NCT04523207.
+2020- [cited 2025 February 18].
+Available from: https://clinicaltrials.gov/study/NCT04523207 NLM Identifier: NCT04523207.

-7 Brown G, Belkoff L, Hafron J, et al. Supplement for: Coadministration of apalutamide and relugolix in patients with localized prostate cancer at high risk for metastases.
+6 Brown G, Belkoff L, Hafron J, et al. Supplement to: Coadministration of apalutamide and relugolix in patients with localized prostate cancer at high risk for metastases.
 Target Oncol.
 2023;18(1):95-103.